 “I do!
 I do!”
-The tentacle wriggled with satisfaction.
+The tentacle wriggled with anticipation.

-Akayama felt the planet rumble in anticipation.
+Akayama felt the planet rumble.
 “We’ll go alphabetically,” it decided.

 “Sou desu ka.”
 Akayama pretended to type.
 On the monitor, the Zephyr signaled that the duplication was complete.
 “Okay, just relax and let my machine do what it needs to do.”